VHT Home

 Seneca Trail Bridge at the Apple Farm

+The trail crosses Great Brook again.
 The bridge was constructed in the summer of '07 with lots of help from the Apple Farm.
 The Seneca Trail makes a sharp right uphill turn to continue along the brook.
-The yellow-blazed Apple Farm Trail continues straight off the bridge to The Apple Farm, its Store, and parking lot on the Victor-Bloomfield Rd (NY444).
-This is wide farm driveway through meadows and orchards, with a surface mostly of grass.
-See the description for the Apple Farm Trail.
+The blue-blazed alternative trail continues straight off the bridge to rejoin the main red-blazed trail farther south.
+This alternative is wider and generally easier.
+It is in meadows mostly.

 The Apple Farm to Bloomfield Rd and Boughton Park